 - Keep your emails short and to the point.

 - Tell them why you like their blog and point to specific posts you read and liked.

 - State that you want to guest post and offer them a few topic ideas.

 - Provide links to other posts you have written.

-This one is pretty easy most of the time – the manufacturer wants people to be able to find you because this means higher revenue for him, as well.
+This one is an easy ploy when it comes to link building for ecommerce website.
+The manufacturer wants people to be able to find you because this means higher revenue for him, as well.

 To get a link from your manufacturer, do the following: